Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Introduction

-\paragraph{Contributions.} In this work, we develop a semiparametric survival model that extends the partially linear framework of \cite{zhong2022deep} to the non-PH setting.
-We model the log-hazard function at time $t$ as $\btheta_o^{\sf T}{\bf Z} + g_o(t,{\bf X})$, where $\btheta_o \in \mathbb{R}^p$ is the parameter of primary interest and $g_o$ is an unknown nuisance function approximated by a DNN.
-This formulation allows arbitrary interactions between the nuisance covariates ${\bf X}$ and time $t$, naturally accommodates time-dependent effects and time-dependent covariates within ${\bf X}$, and does not require specifying or estimating a baseline hazard function.
+In this paper we develop a flexible semiparametric survival model that extends the partially linear framework of \cite{zhong2022deep} to a substantially more general non-PH setting.
+Specifically, we model the log-hazard as $\btheta_o^\top \bZ + g_o(t,\bX)$, where \(\btheta_o \in \mathbb{R}^p\) is the finite-dimensional parameter of interest and \(g_o(t,\bX)\) is an unknown nuisance function approximated by a DNN.
+This formulation is baseline-free: all time dependence is absorbed into \(g_o(t,\bX)\), rather than decomposed into a baseline hazard and covariate effects.
+As a result, the model allows arbitrary interactions between time and the nuisance covariates, naturally accommodates time-varying effects, and strictly enlarges the class of partially linear Cox-type models.

-A central methodological difference from existing semiparametric approaches is that we work with the full likelihood, rather than the partial likelihood commonly used in Cox-type models.
-Despite removing the PH structure, we establish that the estimator of the parametric component $\btheta_o$ remains $\sqrt{n}$-consistent, asymptotically normal, and semiparametric efficient.
-In particular, we show that the theoretical guarantees of \citet{zhong2022deep}, developed for the partially linear Cox model, continue to hold in the substantially more general non-PH setting, provided the hazard is almost surely bounded away from zero.

-While parts of our analysis build on the approximation theory of \citet{schmidthieber2020nonparametric} and the high-level strategy of \citet{zhong2022deep}, several key components of our asymptotic theory are fundamentally different.
-The core technical challenges arise from the fact that our neural network estimator is a function of both $t$ and \(\bX\), rather than \(\bX\) alone, and the fact that we use the full likelihood rather than a profiling argument.
-These differences require new empirical process tools, a new characterization of the nuisance tangent space, and a new argument for controlling the bias induced by the DNN approximation.

-Finally, when the linear effect $\btheta_o^{\top}\bZ$ is removed and $\bZ$ is absorbed into $g_o$, our model collapses to the conditional hazard model of \citet{hu2023conditional}.
-Our analysis therefore fills an important theoretical gap by providing the first asymptotic guarantees for that model as well.

-Code for implementing FLEXI-Haz, as well as scripts for reproducing all data analyses and simulations, is available at GitHub site \url{https://github.com/AsafBanana/FLEXI-Haz}.
+This extension is methodologically nontrivial.
+Once the nuisance component depends on both \(t\) and \(\bX\), the Cox partial likelihood is no longer available as a loss function, and the full likelihood must be used instead.
+This introduces a predictable cumulative-hazard integral that must be numerically approximated during training and leads to a substantially different asymptotic analysis.
+In particular, the time-dependent nuisance component requires new empirical-process arguments, a new characterization of the nuisance tangent space, and a new control of the bias induced by DNN approximation.
+We show, nevertheless, that the estimator of \(\btheta_o\) remains \(\sqrt{n}\)-consistent, asymptotically normal, and semiparametrically efficient.